historic-campus-top-photo

 Cockey’s

 Many local residents remember Cockey’s Tavern as their favorite restaurant to visit and share stories with dear friends.
-After the closing of Cockey’s Tavern, the Society acquired the building in 2000 and completed major renovations on the structure.
-HSCC plans to move the Society’s research library into Cockey’s by 2026.
+After the closing of Cockey’s Tavern, the Society acquired the building in 2000 and completed major renovations on the structure. in 2026, HSCC dedicated the Helen A. Gorman Library of Carroll County History in the space.

 Check out more Cockey’s images and history on our Collections Hub and Digital Library, Documenting HSCC History 1939-Present